Beneficial and Harmful Explanatory Machine Learning: Introduction

 \section{Introduction}

 In a recent paper \cite{US2018} the authors provided an operational definition for comprehensibility of logic programs and used this, in experiments with humans, to provide the first demonstration of Michie's {\em Ultra-Strong Machine Learning} (USML).
 The authors demonstrated USML via empirical evidence that humans improve out-of-sample performance in concept learning from a training set $E$ when presented with a first-order logic theory which has been machine learned from $E$.
 The improvement of human performance indicates a beneficial effect of comprehensible machine learned models on human skill acquisition.
 The present paper investigates the explanatory effects of machine's involvement in human skill acquisition of simple games.
-Our results indicate that when a machine learned theory is used to teach strategies to humans, in some cases the human's out-of-sample performance is reduced.
+In particular, we have focused on a two-player game as the material for experimentation which was designed to be isomorphic to Noughts and Crosses but features a different spatial arrangement of the game.
+Our results indicate that when a machine learned theory is used to teach strategies to humans in a noise-free setting, in some cases the human's out-of-sample performance is reduced.
 This degradation of human performance is recognised to indicate the existence of harmful explanations.

+In the current paper, which extends our previous work on the phenomenon of USML, both beneficial and harmful effects of a machine learned theory are explored in the context of simple games.
+Our definition of explanatory effects is based on human out-of-sample performance in the presence of natural language and visual explanation generated from a machine learned theory (Figure \ref{fig:explanation}).
+The analogy between understanding a logic program via declarative reading and understanding a piece of natural language text allows the explanatory effects of a machine learned theory to be investigated.